CPSSD/cerberus/CONTRIBUTING.md

 There is a master branch and a develop branch.
 All features will be developed in feature branches off the develop branch.
 Features will be merged into the develop branch when complete.
 A release branch will be branched from the develop branch for final bugfixes before a release.
 When ready for a release it will be merged to the master branch.

+## Merging ##
+Before merging a branch into develop, all commits should be sqaushed to keep the history clean.
+This can be done using the merge and squash feature on github or the commits can be squashed locally.

 ## Version Numbering ##